 Quite honestly, much of the decision comes down to your goal and classroom situation, and you'll likely find no two years are alike.

-The great news is the novel study is meant for flexibility.
-For example, with the current status of online learning, you may want to select texts that are available digitally, such as those from platforms like Epic.
+The great news is that novel study is meant for flexibility.
+Given the current status of online learning, you may want to select texts that are available digitally, such as those from platforms like Epic.

 (Don't worry; I'll be sharing more about how to adjust a novel study for digital learning soon.)